CoyPan/react-scroll-to-show-cb/README.md

 **required**

-When the wrapped children are scrolled into visible view, this callback function will be triggered with a parameter that indicates the index of children.
+When the wrapped children are scrolled into visible view, this callback function will be triggered with two parameters : the index of the child and the dom of the child.

 #### update